marianoguerra/little-riak-core-book/_sources/listing-keys-from-a-bucket.txt

 really simple, it uses the `ets:match/2 function <http://www.erlang.org/doc/man/ets.html#match-2>`_ to match against all the entries with the given bucket and returns the key from the matched results.

-You can read more about ets match specs in the `match spec chapter on the erlang documentation <http://www.erlang.org/doc/apps/erts/match_spec.html>`_.
+You can read more about ets match specs in the `match spec chapter on the Erlang documentation <http://www.erlang.org/doc/apps/erts/match_spec.html>`_.

 Test It
 .......